-Over the next few days I will be sharing more of Mary Pickford’s letters to my great-grandmother Ida Mayer Cummings as they are all remarkable individually, but as a collection also speak to a deep and interesting friendship between the two women, which spanned at least two decades.
+Over the next few days I will be sharing more of Mary Pickford’s letters to my great-grandmother Ida Mayer Cummings as they are all remarkable individually, but as a collection also speak to a deep and interesting friendship between the two women that spanned at least two decades.

 The family story goes that it was Ida who cured Mary of anti-Semitism, but whether true or not, at the time of writing this letter, Pickford was by now a dedicated philanthropist and activist.
 She and Ida had teamed together to support the Los Angeles Jewish Home for the Aged (JHA), and their fundraising events were attended by the who’s who of Hollywood, and other notable and influential Americans.
 They were both politically active, as was Ida’s younger brother, M-G-M studio mogul, Louis B. Mayer, and his secretary (really right hand woman), Ida Koverman.